What would it look like Oasis?

 We make copies of important things, things that matter.
 Either we are trying to emulate a great bit of craftsmanship, or we desire to replicate something great to share copying, emulating is a big part of each of our lives.

 Who taught you to tie your shoes?
-Who taught you to bake, garden, drive, play cards, fish?
+Who taught you to bake, garden, drive, play cards, and fish?
 Often, we each have traits made up of a whole load of influences.

 If someone was to watch you for a while, your interactions with others, the way you handle situations and stresses, your routines, and the time you spend with the Lord, would they know from your life how to follow Jesus?